10 Safety Tips for Winter Sports

-Colder temps can’t keep kids—or adults—from venturing outside to play.
+Colder temperatures can’t keep kids—or adults—from venturing outside to play.
 But injuries can.

-Whether in your backyard or on a winter vacation, help keep your family safe when enjoying winter activities such as sledding, snowboarding, skiing and ice-skating with these tips:
+Whether in your backyard or on a winter vacation, use these tips to help keep your family safe when enjoying winter activities:

 - Always wear safety gear.
-Helmets are number-one.
-Sport-appropriate helmets can help protect children and adults from head injuries while sledding or playing winter sports.
+Helmets are number one.
+Sport-appropriate helmets worn while sledding or playing winter sports can help protect children and adults from head injuries.

 - Dress appropriately.
 Scarves, hats, boots and gloves are winter essentials.
 Also layer on warm water- and wind-resistant clothing.
 The American Academy of Pediatrics recommends dressing children in one layer more than adults would wear in the same conditions.

 - Use sunscreen.
 Protect exposed skin with sunscreen rated SPF 15 or higher.
-Also wear SPF lip balm of 25 or higher and UV eye protection and lip balm with sunscreen.
+Also wear UV eye protection and lip balm with sunscreen.

 - Take frequent breaks.
 Children lose body heat faster than adults.
 Call kids in from the cold to warm up and change out of wet clothing.

 - Stay hydrated.
-Even in the winter, it’s important to drink plenty of fluids before, during and after outdoor activity.
+Even in winter, it’s important to drink plenty of fluids before, during and after outdoor activity.

 - Scout slopes.
 Look for gentle snow-covered hills free of trees, holes and other hazards.
 Also choose areas away from streets and water.

 - Sled safely.
 To reduce the risk of injury, sledders should sit facing forward.
 Never sled down a hill headfirst.

 - Take lessons.
 A knowledgeable ski or snowboard instructor can teach your child important basic safety tips such as the correct way to fall.

 - Look out for others.
-On sunny winter days, the slopes may be extra busy.
+Sometimes, the slopes may be extra busy.
 Keep an eye out for fellow skiers.
 Better yet, try to time your runs to avoid the congestion.

 - Watch the weather.
 Keep kids indoors during extreme cold or high wind conditions.
-And never play outside during a severe snowstorm when whiteout conditions might prove disorienting.
+And never play outside during a severe snowstorm when white-out conditions might become disorienting.